All proposals will be evaluated based on the following criteria:

 THE REVIEW PROCESS

-All applications will be reviewed by staff for completeness and eligibility before advancing to the review panel.
+All applications will be reviewed by staff for completeness and eligibility before being submitted to an independent grant panel for consideration.

-After scoring, a master list of all applicants will be ranked from highest to lowest regardless of program category and artistic focus.
-Funding recommendations will be made based on these ratings and the funding that is available.
+After all applications have been discussed and final scores have been submitted, the panel will enter a closed session to review a master list of all applicants, ranked from highest to lowest regardless of program category and artistic focus.
+Funding recommendations will be made based on these rankings and the funding that is available.